Questions and Answers - Food Safety Recognition Program

 National industry organizations must develop and implement a technically sound food safety program that is based on internationally accepted food safety standards.
 The food safety program must meet the FSRP requirements and conform to federal, provincial and territorial legislation, policy and protocols.

 What is the process to obtain recognition?

 National industry organizations must complete a process that includes three stages of review before receiving a Letter of Recognition, acknowledging that a technically sound food safety program has been successfully implemented in an effective and uniform manner.

 The three stages are:

-- The Government Technical Review (Part One includes a technical review of the organization's food safety program background documentation.
+- The Government Technical Review (Part One includes a technical review of the organization's food safety program manual and supporting documentation.
 Part Two includes a technical review of the management system manual).

 - The industry implements the food safety program, including a successful third-party audit.

 - Government undertakes an implementation assessment of the program.

 How long does it take to complete the process?